Some micronutrients may enhance fertility.

 The antioxidant property of vitamin E may promote sperm function in men.

-In women, the benefit of vitamin E is required to determine.
+In women, the benefit of vitamin E is required to be determined.

 The adult dose of vitamin E is 15mg.